We Are the People (Empire of the Sun song)

 "We Are the People" is a song by Australian electronic music duo Empire of the Sun, released as the second single from their debut studio album, Walking on a Dream (2008).
 It was released in Australia on 20 September 2008 and debuted at number 85 on the ARIA Singles Chart before peaking at number 24 on 12 January 2009.
 It was also a European hit, peaking at number one in Germany in December 2010.

 Music video

-The music video for the song, directed by Josh Logue, was shot in Mexico, and was inspired by the ancient Mexican festival Day of the Dead (Día de Muertos).
-Locations included the surreal gardens of Sir Edward James at Las Pozas of Xilitla in the state of San Luis Potosí, Monterrey, Nuevo León and García, Nuevo León.
+The music video for the song, directed by Josh Logue, was inspired by the Mexican festival Day of the Dead (Día de Muertos).
+It was shot in Mexico, with locations including the Las Pozas surrealist sculpture gardens at Xilitla in San Luis Potosí, as well as Monterrey and García in Nuevo León.

-The Josh Logue of Mathematics-directed music video was nominated for Best Video at the ARIA Music Awards of 2008.
+The video was nominated for Best Video at the ARIA Music Awards of 2009.